Einhorn says Tesla investors ‘hypnotized’ in dot-com-like bubble

 “The enthusiasm for Tesla and other bubble-basket stocks is reminiscent of the March 2000 dot-com bubble,” Mr. Einhorn said.
 “As was the case then, the bulls rejected conventional valuation methods for a handful of stocks that seemingly could only go up.
 While we don’t know exactly when the bubble will pop, it eventually will.”

 Mr. Musk has previously poked fun at critics, writing “Stormy weather in Shortville...” in a Twitter post last month.
 Tesla has long been a popular target by short sellers such as Jim Chanos, who famously bet early on energy company Enron Corp.’s failure -- and was proved right.
+Mr. Einhorn is known for his successful bet against Lehman Brothers Holdings Inc., which collapsed in the 2008 financial crisis.

+GM has dropped about 4 per cent since Dec.
+31 as the U.S. auto market heads for its first annual contraction since 2009.
+Still, the Detroit-based company has been posting record profits, and investors including Warren Buffett’s Berkshire Hathaway Inc. have been betting on a stock rebound.

+“GM trades at a significant discount to its intrinsic value despite the company’s strong operating performance,” Mr. Einhorn said Wednesday.